Generic Name: escitalopram oxalate

 Escitalopram Oxalate and other antidepressant medicines may cause serious side effects, including:

 1. Suicidal thoughts or actions:

-- Escitalopram Oral Solution and other antidepressant medicines may increase suicidal thoughts or actions in some children, teenagers, or young adults within the first few months of treatment or when the dose is changed.
+Escitalopram Oxalate and other antidepressant medicines may increase suicidal thoughts or actions in some children, teenagers, or young adults within the first few months of treatment or when the dose is changed.

-- Pay particular attention to such changes when Escitalopram Oral Solution is started or when the dose is changed.
+• Pay particular attention to such changes when escitalopram oxalate is started or when the dose is changed.